 What Is Geography?

-You may think of maps when you think about geography, and that's certainly one major aspect (ever wonder who built the map you use on your phone every day (plenty of geographers involved in that!).
+You may think of maps when you think about geography, and that's certainly one major aspect (ever wonder who built the map you use on your phone every day?
+Plenty of geographers involved in that!).
 But that's not the only potential career pathway you might take as a geographer.
 Our alumni are working all over the world to shape policy, sustain our natural resources, help businesses analyze their markets, and plan the cities of the future.

 What Job Can I Get With A Geography Degree?

-Our students and alumni are behind the maps you use every day, as well as the policies that shape our cities, and the analysis that sustains our environment.
+Our students and alumni are behind the maps you use every day, as well as the policies that shape our cities, and the analysis that sustains our environment--and you can be, too!
 Geographers help shape the future design of cities and infrastructure.
 Geographers assess the impacts of rising sea levels, melting glaciers, and tropical storms, while others study impacts of wildfires or manage wetlands.
 Geographers analyze new markets and locations for businesses.
 Geographers use cutting edge satellite data to defend human rights by detecting large-scale abuses.
 Geographers also work directly with local people on social justice issues such as health and migration.
-If you want to change to the world, there is no better discipline for people who thrive on complex challenges and want to make a real impact on lives and our environment.
+If you want to change the world, there is no better discipline for people who thrive on complex challenges and want to make a real impact on lives and our environment.

 Becoming a geographer is a great idea if: